 The US benefits from high wages, a safe child-friendly environment for the family-oriented expat.
 There is a well-organised and efficient infrastructure which makes systems like education and healthcare some of the best in the world – if you can afford them.

 As a downside, the US tends to have a thin safety net and limited aid for those in need of monetary assistance.
 Since the recession of 2008 competition for jobs in the US has been considerably more intense.
 In continuation of this the policy changes since 9/11 have resulted in a much more selective immigration allowance, where more expats would like to relocate than are accepted.
 The group of people who are allowed into the US is by no means an exclusive group, as roughly a million people immigrate annually to America – still leaving the influx of foreigners as the leading cause of the country’s population growth.

-Visas are divided according to immigrant and non-immigrant categories.
+Visas for the USVisas are divided according to immigrant and non-immigrant categories.
 Most expats in the US will want to obtain an immigrant visa.
 This is commonly referred to as the 'green card' and is attainable through employment sponsorship, family ties, and a visa lottery system.

 Non-immigrant visas are usually reserved for tourists or temporary residents but can be used in some scenarios for temporary employment.
 There are a huge number of ways to qualify for both types of visa.
 Processing times vary depending on the location applied, but are usually less than six months.
 To make options easier many expats hire an immigration lawyer, although these can be expensive.

 Go to the Working section for more information about visas and work permits.

 Getting a Social Security NumberExpats moving to the US will need a social security number before formally starting a job.
 This is used by employers to report your earnings to the government.